Frustration-induced quantum spin liquid behavior in the $s=$1/2 random-bond Heisenberg antiferromagnet on the zigzag chain: Introduction

-Meanwhile, concerning the validity of the SDRG method applied to the frustrated $J_2>0$ random Heisenberg chain where the independency of the dimer-formations at different energy scales is not clear in contrast to the case of the unfrustrated random Heisenberg chain of $J_2=0$, care needs to be taken.
-Furthermore, there are rather few direct numerical calculations like the ED or density-matrix renormalization-group (DMRG) methods performed for the random $J_1$-$J_2$ chain \cite{Lavarelo}.
-Hence, the issue of the ground state of the random $J_1$-$J_2$ chain with non-negligible frustration still seems to deserve careful numerical examination.

-In the present paper, we try this task by investigating the nature of the ground state of the frustrated random $J_1$-$J_2$ chain by means of the ED and DMRG methods.
-Particular attention is paied to the question of whether the unfrstrated RS state is really destabilized by the introduction of frustration $J_2$, and if so, the frustration-induced state is really the large-spin state as predicted by the SDRG analysis.
-The other possibility may be that the frustration-induced state is the 1D counterpart of the frustrated RS state recently identified in various 2D and 3D frustrated models.
-Such expectation might not be so unusual, if one recalls that the recent studies have revealed the insensitivity of the frustrated RS state to the spatial dimensionality $d$ \cite{Uematsu3}, at least for the cases of $d=2$ and 3.
-If such an insensitivity of the frustrated RS state to the dimensionality is to be extended to $d=1$, both the unfrustrated RS state and the frustrated RS state might be stabilized in the $J_1$-$J_2$ model with varying the frustration strength $J_2$, {\it i.e.\/}, the unfrustrated RS state for $J_2=0$ (or $J_2<J_c$) and the frustrated RS state for $J_2>0$ (or $J_2>J_c$), which are separated via a phase transition.
+In our present study of the random $J_1$-$J_2$ chain, the ED and DMRG methods are applied to map out the phase diagram of the model, with particular attention to the question of whether the unfrustrated RS state is really destabilized by the introduction of frustration $J_2$, and if so, whether the frustration-induced state is really the large-spin state as predicted by the SDRG analysis or some other state such as the frustrated RS state.
+The appearance of the frustrated RS state might not be so unusual, if one recalls the insensitivity of the frustrated RS state to the spatial dimensionality $d$ \cite{Uematsu3}, at least for the cases of $d=2$ and 3.
+If such an insensitivity of the frustrated RS state to the dimensionality is to be extended to $d=1$, both the unfrustrated RS state and the frustrated RS state might be stabilized in the $J_1$-$J_2$ random chain with varying the frustration strength $J_2$, {\it i.e.\/}, the unfrustrated RS state for $J_2=0$ (or $J_2<J_c$) and the frustrated RS state for $J_2>0$ (or $J_2>J_c$), which are separated via a phase transition.
 Such an observation would unambiguously indicate that the frustrated RS state and the unfrustrated RS state are distinct quantum states.

 Indeed, we find that the frustrated RS state, instead of the large-spin state, is stabilized in the $J_2>J_c$ region.
-In this way, we expect that the fuller understanding of the ground state of the frustrated 1D $J_1$-$J_2$ model could provide some useful information even on the nature of the RS state in general identified for the frustrated 2D and 3D systems.
+In this way, we expect that the better understanding of the ground state of the frustrated 1D $J_1$-$J_2$ model could provide some useful information even on the nature of the RS state in general, identified for the frustrated 2D and 3D systems.